frankwxu/digital-forensics-lab/README.md

 [<img src="https://m.media-amazon.com/images/I/61LdoajOH6L._SY425_.jpg" width="150">](hhttps://www.amazon.com/Digital-Forensics-Basics-Step-Step-ebook/dp/B0FKZMJLV7)

-The PowerPoint slides for the book are located in the first and second sections of the Table of Contents below.
+The PowerPoint slides are available in the first two sections of the Table of Contents.

+Faculty members are eligible for a complimentary desk copy.
+To request the PDF, please contact me from your institutional email address and include a link to your faculty profile or university webpage.

 ---